Hello, Tropers. Welcome to the page of multiple interruptions for picking up stuff off the — Ooh, a page telling us to describe this trope here!

 - Doug Walker admitted it in one of As Himself videos.
 It usually manifests into getting sidetracked from what he's talking about with new ideas and then apologizing for it.

 - Jim Caviezel was diagnosed with ADHD when he was 25.
 He doesn't display many of the hyperactive tendencies associated with the disorder, but he's admitted he has trouble focusing when people are talking to him, and he occasionally seems to have trouble keeping his train of thought on track (which can lead to his conversations rabbit trailing during interviews).

-- Jodie Whittaker has said in an interview with Doctor Who Magazine that during her first meeting with Doctor Who's costume designer, she couldn't focus on designing her costume because she kept getting distracted by the colour of the wallpaper behind them.
+- Jodie Whittaker said in an interview with Radio Times that she has a short attention span, her brain jumps from subject to subject, and she bounds on set.
+In an interview with Doctor Who Magazine, she said that during her first meeting with Doctor Who's costume designer, she couldn't focus on designing her costume because she kept getting distracted by the colour of the wallpaper behind them.
 This colour ended up being incorporated in the Thirteenth Doctor's costume as the colour of the trousers.